 - Pro: Baby will get to spend some time with different scenery and people.
 Whether you’re traveling from the city to the country, or just spending time with far-away family or friends, Baby will enjoy looking at all the new things around them.

-- Con: At this age, and during the time of the trip, Baby may not care about much of what he sees, and may not remember it later.
+- Con: At this age, and during the time of the trip, Baby may not care about much of what they see, and may not remember it later.

 - Pro: Baby is more portable than a 12-year-old or a teenager.

-- Con: Baby might be lighter, but his stroller and highchair sure aren’t.
+- Con: Baby might be lighter, but their stroller and highchair sure aren’t.

-- Pro: Baby is fairly easy to please and doesn’t need as much entertainment – the whole world entertains him!
+- Pro: Baby is fairly easy to please and doesn’t need as much entertainment – the whole world entertains them!

-- Con: He will still monopolize a lot of your attention on the trip, since he can’t do much on his own.
+- Con: They will still monopolize a lot of your attention on the trip, since they can’t do much on their own.